yiiext/ratchetio-component/README.md

 Ratchetio
 =======================

-Ratcherio Component is the way to integrate [ratchet.io](http://ratchet.io/) service with our Yii app.
+Ratchetio Component is the way to integrate [ratchet.io](http://ratchet.io/) service with our Yii app.
 NB: Ratchet monitors and analyzes your app's errors and deploys.

 Installation
 ------------